Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You call down a harsh burst of cleansing light on a creature you can see within range.
 The target must make a DEX Save.
 On a failure, it takes 2d8 Radiant damage and you can end one spell of level 3 or below affecting it.
-At Higher Levels.
-The Radiant damage increases by 2d8 for each spell slot level above 3.
+**Using a Higher-Level Spell Slot.** The Radiant damage increases by 2d8 for each spell slot level above 3.
 - **Classes**: Cleric, Paladin
 *(Source: CS)*